utshomax/postman-docs/src/pages/docs/collections/collections-overview.md

 ## About the Postman Collection Format

 The _Collection Format_ is the specification that drives collections in Postman.
+It's:

-It's portable and provides a unique interface for organizing API requests and modeling API workflows.
-It's machine and human-readable and can be used to generate client and server-side SDKs, documentation, and mock servers.
+* Portable and provides a unique interface for organizing API requests and modeling API workflows.
+* Machine and human readable and can be used to generate client and server-side SDKs, documentation, and mock servers.

 Learn more at the [Postman Collection Format documentation](https://learning.postman.com/collection-format/).